litus-ai/classy/docs/docs/getting-started/structured-configs/changing-config.md

 title: Changing Config
 ---

-Most .yaml configs used in classy simply define the parameters that are passed at construction time to actual Python objects.
+Most .yaml configs used in classy simply define the parametrs that are passed at construction time to actual Python objects.
 For instance, the following config:

 ```yaml title="configurations/model/token.yaml"